• Skip to primary navigation

 Political Climate

 South Korea’s political landscape is stable, although there is ongoing tension with North Korea.
-Despite periodic escalations, the risk from this tension for tourists has historically been low, with issues typically handled at the diplomatic or military level.
+Despite periodic escalations, the risk from this tension for tourists has historically been low, with issues typically handled at the diplomatic or military level and far from tourist spots.

-Travelers should stay informed of local and international news and sign up for alerts from their respective embassies to receive updates on any evolving situations.
+However, travelers should always stay informed of local and international news and sign up for alerts from their respective embassies to receive updates on any evolving situations.

 Crime Rates and Safety